 More specifically, you must embrace the concept of psychology of color, color theory and how the human brain perceives different shades of light.

 The perception of color is something that human beings have studied intently for many centuries.

 Ancient Greek philosophers would argue over whether colors were made of black, white, and red light, or whether it was simply some sort of celestial light that shone down from the heavens.

 Sir Isaac Newton spent many hours experimenting with prisms and ultimately theorized the three primary colors from which other colors are made (blue, red, and bright yellow).

 And as we’ve come to know more about human biology and anatomy, researchers and scientists have spent a great deal of energy studying how the human brain perceives color.

 According to WIRED:

-Every human has a unique preference for certain colors and may even see the same colors differently, but we do know that colors evoke visceral responses.
+Every human has a unique preference for certain colors and may even see the same color differently, but we do know that colors evoke visceral responses.

-There are massive bodies of research that show color and light have the ability to impact mood, heart rate, blood pressure, alertness, focus, sensitivity, impulsivity, sexual arousal, sleep, and even financial decision making.
+There are massive bodies of research that shows psychology of color and light have the ability to impact mood, heart rate, blood pressure, alertness, focus, sensitivity, impulsivity, sexual arousal, sleep, and even financial decision making.